-Mayor Karen Williams, Cr Peter Mitchell and Cr Julie Talty from Redland City Council made a $2,000 contribution from her Community Benefit Fund which the club has used to improve the Summer Sprints 2018 event including free photography.
+Mayor Karen Williams, Cr Peter Mitchell and Cr Julie Talty from Redland City Council made a $3,000 contribution from the Councillors’ Small Grants program which the club has used to improve the Bayview Blast 2018 event.

-The club has received a grant of $25,000 from the Gambling Community Benefit Fund to build a multi use trail on the unformed section of Gramzow Road up to West Mount Cotton Road, which will provide an off main road linkage between Cornubia Forest and Bayview Conservation Area.
+The club has received a grant of $25,000 from the Gambling Community Benefit Fund to build a multi use trail on the unformed section of Gramzow Road up to West Mount Cotton Road, which will provide an off main road linkage between Cornubia Forest and Bayview Conservation Park.
 Redland City Council and Logan City Council are also contributing to this project as will the club.
 The build is expected to start in July 2018.